SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 "Hello, is Pinkie Pie in?"
 Rarity asked.

-"Yes deary, I believe she is in her room upstairs," Mrs. Cake said.
+"Yes, deary, I believe she is in her room upstairs," Mrs. Cake said.

 "Okay, thank you," Rarity said before walking to the stairs.